jmgandarias/industrial_informatics/docs/mqtt/getting_started/part3_external_connections.md

 description: How to Open Mosquitto to External Connections and Enable Authentication
 ---

+!!! danger "Connection from an external network"
+    This section allows you to connect **external devices within a local network** to the broker that you have created in [Part1](./part1_install_mosquitto.md).
+When this section talks about IP address, it refers to the *private IP address* (i.e., the one assigned by the router that creates the network and that is only accessible by the devices that are on the network).
+If you want to work with devices outside the network, you need to work with the *public IP address* (which is unique and visible to everyone).
+If you would like to configure a broker to allow **connections through the internet from external networks**, you would have to **configure port forwarding on the router** (similarly to what you did in [Part1](./part1_install_mosquitto.md) with the windows firewall).
+This could pose several **security risks** and would require taking precautions such as using TLS/SSL Encryption or a MQTT Proxy. **This is outside the scope of this course, so it will not be explained here.**

 ## 1. Allow External Connections

 By default, Mosquitto listens only on `localhost`.
 To allow external connections: